You'll find a different picture if you visit a small town on a sun-kissed Mediterranean island.

 'Fight for important things'

-After early exits at two tournaments in China this month, Nadal told reporters he is now focused on getting his game right for 2017 -- though he is still in the running to qualify for the season-ending ATP World Tour Finals in London.
+After early exits at two tournaments in China this month, Nadal told reporters he is now focused on getting his game right for 2017 -- and later said he would end his season early and skip the ATP World Tour Finals in London.

 Nadal has been sidelined this year with an injury to the left wrist that powers his once formidable forehand, and he told Open Court that a return to full health is key to resurrecting his fortunes on the court.

 "The last two months before the injury I had been playing at the highest level, competing against everybody with good chances, and winning events," he said.

 "That's what I need -- be healthy and keep practicing with the same motivation and the rest of the things are going to come back.
 I believe that I can fight for important things."

 Back at Manacor, there will be a classroom of young kids waiting to see him do just that.